 Keep your house smoke-free.

-Never give a child under age 18 aspirin to treat a fever unless your doctor says it’s okay.
+Never give a child under age 18 aspirin to treat a fever unless your healthcare provider says it’s OK.
 (It could cause a rare but serious condition called Reye’s syndrome.)

 Never give ibuprofen to an infant 6 months of age or younger.

-Your child’s doctor will prescribe antibiotics only if your child has a bacterial infection.
+Your child’s healthcare provider will prescribe antibiotics only if your child has a bacterial infection.
 In that case:

-Be sure that your child takes the medication as directed.
+Be sure that your child takes the medicine as directed.
 For example, some antibiotics should be taken with food.

-Ask your child’s doctor or pharmacist what side effects the medication may cause and what to do about them.
+Ask your child’s healthcare provider or pharmacist what side effects the medicine may cause and what to do about them.